johng034/mit-books/README.md

 For each book in the series, I collected the:
 - Title
 - Author(s)
+- Author(s)' website
 - Link to the book
+- Link to purchase the book
 - Publish date
+- Book length (number of pages)
 - Price

 ## Webscaping Tools